gelles-brandeis/tapqir/docs/source/tutorials/part_ii_linux.rst

     data.tpqr            offset-distribution.png  ontarget-channel0.png
     offset-channel0.png  offtarget-channel0.png   Rpb1SNAP549_glimpse

-Additionally the program has saved field of view (FOV) images displaying locations of on-target and off-target AOIs in the first frame, location from the dark corner of the image used to create the offset empirical distribution, and the offset empirical distribution histogram.
-Make sure that AOIs are *inside* of the FOV and offset is *outside* of the FOV.
+Additionally the program has saved field of view (FOV) images displaying locations of on-target and off-target AOIs in the first frame (make sure that AOIs are *inside* of the FOV):

 .. image:: ontarget-channel0.png
    :width: 700